 Classification Learner App

 - Train Classification Models in Classification Learner App

 Workflow for training, comparing and improving classification models, including automated, manual, and parallel training.

-Compare model accuracy scores, visualize results by plotting class predictions, and check performance per class in the Confusion Matrix.
+Compare model accuracy values, visualize results by plotting class predictions, and check performance per class in the confusion matrix.

 - Feature Selection and Feature Transformation Using Classification Learner App